DominantNostril/MagicFinder/README.md

 ---
 ### Food & Utility
 **Included Utility:**

-All utility consumables with Magic Find are implemented (there are only three).
+All three utility consumables with Magic Find are included.
+They are:
+* Flask of Pumpkin Oil
+* Lump of Crystallized Nougat
+* Sharpening Skull

 **Included Food:**
 * Chocolate Omnomberry Cream 9987